 The Information Security team has global reach with a presence in all regions of the world, and provides ongoing security consulting to all Johnson & Johnson businesses, ensuring they are informed of program policies, procedures and requirements.
-These activities include cyber-education and awareness for employees, including mandatory annual training that underscores the importance of appropriate data handling and protection, Mock Phishing campaigns across the Company to raise awareness to phishing attacks that are routinely used by threat actors, and periodic security awareness events at Johnson & Johnson sites around the globe to reinforce key cyber security protection principles with company associates.
+These activities include mandatory annual training that underscores the importance of appropriate data handling and protection, Mock Phishing campaigns across the Company to raise awareness to phishing attacks that are routinely used by threat actors, and periodic security awareness events at Johnson & Johnson sites around the globe to reinforce key cyber security protection principles with company associates.

 In addition to protection of data, the security of the Company’s supply chain and connected medical devices is paramount.
 Product safety depends on a sound approach to security that protects not just the product, but all the components and processes that help produce it.
-To support this objective, the Company has taken steps to increase the cyber security profile of both our supply chain systems and our medical devices products throughout their lifecycle.
+To support this objective, the Company has taken steps to increase the cyber security profile of both our supply chain systems and our medical device products throughout their lifecycles.
 For connected medical devices, these steps have included the development of a comprehensive security framework for product development and operation.
-A section has been added on our Company website expressly for providing researchers, or other third parties, who identify security flaws in our products a mechanism to inform us so we can evaluate their finds and take necessary corrective action.
+A section has been added on our Company website expressly for providing researchers or other third parties, who identify security flaws in our products, a mechanism to inform us, so we can evaluate their finds and take necessary corrective action.

 It is our responsibility to protect the privacy of those who entrust us with personal information.
 This includes our employees, healthcare professionals, patients, consumers, and all those who do business with Johnson & Johnson.
 These stakeholders expect that we will protect personal information in accordance with legal requirements, and we evolve our policies and practices to continuously deliver on that expectation.
 While there are varying requirements relating to privacy, we use a Privacy Framework that constitutes a baseline applicable to all our operating companies that process Personal Information.